kubevirt/containerized-data-importer/doc/waitforfirstconsumer-storage-handling.md

 ## Configuration - Opt in

 To be fully compatible with any external tools that may already use CDI, this new feature has to be enabled by the feature gate: `HonorWaitForFirstConsumer`.
-It is available in the `CDIConfig` custom resource (see [cdi-config doc](cdi-config.md)).
+It is available in the `CDI` custom resource, under spec.config (see [cdi-config doc](cdi-config.md)).

-A Snippet below shows CDIConfig with `HonorWaitForFirstConsumer` enabled.
+A Snippet below shows CDI resource with `HonorWaitForFirstConsumer` enabled.
 ```
 apiVersion: cdi.kubevirt.io/v1beta1
-kind: CDIConfig
+kind: CDI
 [...]
 spec:
+  config:
     featureGates:
     - HonorWaitForFirstConsumer
 [...]
 ```